Trump says ‘life and death’ at stake in following guidelines

 “I want every American to be prepared for the hard days that lie ahead,” Trump said.

+The White House figures assume that Americans follow the rigorous social-distancing guidelines set out by the Centers for Disease Control and Prevention or the stricter “stay at home” restrictions set by many governors across the country.
+Still, the White House was not looking at a nationwide order.

+“We live in a nation that has a system of federalism, and the governors get to make the decisions,” Dr. Jerome Adams, the surgeon general, told NBC’s “Today” on Wednesday.
+“But we’re gonna give them the best possible guidance we can, and that’s to stay at home and to social distance.”

-“This is going to be one of the roughest two or three weeks we’ve ever had in our country,” Trump added.
+“This is going to be one of the roughest two or three weeks we’ve ever had in our country,” Trump said.
 “We’re going to lose thousands of people.”

 The jaw-dropping projections were laid out during a grim, two-hour White House briefing.
 Officials described a death toll that in a best-case scenario would likely be greater than the more than 53,000 American lives lost during World War I. And the model’s high end neared the realm of possibility that Americans lost to the virus could approach the 291,000 Americans killed on the battlefield during World War II.